Toyota C-HR Review 2025: Price, specs & boot space

 “Toyota sold lots of original C-HRs and hopes to do the same with its second-generation offering.
 It’s been completely remodelled on the outside, with a striking design that should hit the right note for fans of the original crossover model.”

-On the outside, there’s a really nice design theme going on with the current crop of Toyota’s and anyone who’s liked the look of the Yaris or Yaris Cross , but wants something a little more substantial should warm to the new C-HR.
+On the outside, there’s a really nice design theme going on with the current crop of Toyotas, and anyone who’s liked the look of the Yaris or Yaris Cross, but wants or needs something a little more substantial, should warm to the new C-HR.
 Is it one of the best small SUVs you can buy?
 Find out in our Toyota C-HR review.

-This isn’t a big car mind, and the interior reflects that, but it comes with a couple of decent powertrain options, with a plug-in model to follow shortly.
-However, the revised C-HR features 1.8 or 2-litre hybrid engines are mated to a e-CVT gearbox, a scenario that means you have to nurse it to avoid over animating revving coming from under the bonnet.
-Nevertheless, either engine – as also fitted to Toyota’s current and less flamboyant Corolla should prove reasonable frugal thanks to having the benefit of a hybrid arrangement.
-Expect in the region of 60mpg from the 1.8-litre and a smidgen under that for the 2.0-litre model.
+This isn’t a big car, mind, and the interior space reflects that, but it comes with a couple of decent self-charging powertrain options, plus a plug-in hybrid model.
+The revised C-HR features 1.8 or 2-litre hybrid engines mated to an e-CVT gearbox, a familiar setup from almost all hybrid Toyotas going back to the original Prius.
+All engines should prove frugal thanks to this hybrid arrangement, even if they’re not the most fun to drive; expect in the region of 60mpg from the 1.8-litre and a smidgen under that for the 2.0-litre model, and a lot more from the plug-in if you’re able to top up its battery regularly, since it’s able to cover around 40 miles on EV power alone.

 Either way, the new Toyota C-HR offers up a convincing drive and rewards anyone prepared to put up with those idiosyncrasies delivered by the powertrain with a car that handles surprisingly well.
 It feels confident through the corners and doesn’t suffer too much in the way of roll, despite the raised stance.
 That might be down to the slightly wider track and more compact feel of the new car or, indeed, the dedicated chassis tuning that has been going on back at Toyota in order to make this new model a little more taught.